 Winanga-Li Elders Link

-Winanga-Li Elders Link will ensure that Aboriginal Elders participate in and contribute to their community during their experience of COVID-19 distancing or isolation.
-Aboriginal seniors in regional communities will be able to access remote social group opportunities and one-on-one support to prevent social disconnection or isolation.
+Winanga-Li Elders Link ensured that Aboriginal Elders participated in and contributed to their community during their experience of COVID-19 distancing or isolation.
+Aboriginal seniors in regional communities were able to access remote social group opportunities and one-on-one support to prevent social disconnection or isolation.

 For more information, please contact KateM@winanga-li.org.au